18F/10x-translation-service/pootle.md

 translations from Pootle into a CMS.
 Some CMS, like Drupal, support importing translations from the PO format.

-This workflow is successful in our Investigation, but more effort would be needed to automate and improve it for government translation projects.
+This workflow is viable for the purposes of our Investigation but more effort would be needed to automate and improve it for government translation projects.

 ## Feature evaluation